nazmul202101/KusumCine/README.md

 # KusumCine
-KusumCine: A web app to watch movies together in real-time.
-Features synchronized playback, group chat, and multi-platform support.
-Built with React, Node.js, and Socket.io.
+KusumCine: A Django-based web app to watch movies together in real-time.
+Features synchronized playback, group chat, and room creation.
+Built with Django Channels and WebSockets.
 Perfect for shared movie nights! 🎥🍿